Estimated reading time: 38 minutes

 - Dinner at Osteria Da Trombicce

-- Day 3 – Il Duomo di Siena – the Siena Cathedral
+- Day 3 – Visiting the Siena Cathedral (Duomo di Siena)

 - Santa Maria della Scala and Museo dell’Opera